mrusho/junior-developer-test/README.md

 You have two options to submit your completed problems:

 ### Option A: Submit a ZIP Archive
-1. Ensure only the 3 completed problems are included (you may delete the unused one).
+1. Ensure all completed problems are included (you may delete the unused one).

 2. Compress the folder (right-click > “Send to > Compressed (zipped) folder” or use any zip tool).